-Raphaël planted some vines, but didn’t like what seemed to be the general way of doing things with chemicals and additives.
-Through friends, he met Pierre Overnoy and then Marcel Lapierre who told him he was right to want to make wine differently than his neighbors.
+Raphael began planting some vines, but didn’t like what seemed to be the general way of doing things with chemicals and additives.
+Through friends, he met Pierre Overnoy and Marcel Lapierre, who told him that he was right to want to make wines differently than his neighbors.

 Each year he planted a few vines, and today he has reached 2.10ha on 10 different plots!
-Until 1992 he worked during the day and took care of his vines part time evenings and weekends.
-Since 1992 he works full time in his vines and making and selling his wine.
+Until 1992, he worked during the day and took care of his vines part time during the evenings and weekends.
+But since 1992, he worked full time with his vines, making and selling them.

 Certification: AB Ecocert since 1997